About Us

 Founder, Director, Administrator, Teacher

-Sara grew up in the Pacific Northwest where she was primarily homeschooled.
+Sara grew up in the PNW where she was primarily homeschooled.
 Her love for the outdoors was established as a child as she explored the Forest behind her house.
 Her natural gift with children was seen at an early age and has now provided child care for hundreds of children throughout her life.

 Sara's degree in Psychology & Child Development from the University of Utah fueled her passion for guiding young developing minds.